 Inside both traditional and Roth IRAs, your assets grow tax-free.
 You will not pay taxes on earnings while your money is in the account.

 Bonds can yield double that of a high-yield savings account.
-While this is no indication of future results, it does make the argument that excess money may better be placed into investments.
+While this is no indication of future results, it does make the argument that excess money is often better placed into investments.

 Traditional IRA contributions can be deducted from your income, in most cases, up to a certain limit.
 Roth IRA contributions are made with after-tax dollars, and earnings are not taxed upon withdrawal given all conditions are met.

-Investments can drop in value.
-The stock market could have a bad year, for example.
-You can lose money.
+Investments can drop in value, such as if the stock market could have a bad year.
+This means that you can lose money.
 There are strategies to mitigate loss, which we'll discuss in a future post, and there are strategies to help your gains, given time.

 You will pay a 10% tax penalty for withdrawing from your IRA if you're younger than 59½ on top of any other taxes owed for your earnings.
 You also need to have had the IRA open for five years to avoid tax penalties.
 There are some exceptions, which include: A qualified first-time home purchase, and some college expenses.